svjson/ert-parametrized.el/README.md

 > Parametrized test macros for ert

 `ert-params` is a small Emacs Lisp library that adds **parameterized tests** to ERT.
-It provides a `ert-deftest-parametrized` macro similar in spirit to pytest’s parameterized tests and allows:
+It provides the macros `ert-deftest-parametrized` and `ert-deftest-matrix`, which are similar in spirit to pytest's parameterized tests and allows:

 - Named test cases
 - Literal and evaluated parameters (`:literal`, `:eval`)
 - Function-parameter injection (`:fun`)
 - Generator-based expansion (`:generator`)
+- Generate a test matrix from the cartesian product of multiple test case lists
 - Fully macro-expanded into real ERT tests

 This library is currently **experimental (v0.1.0)**